The sample rate conversion quality of a MIDI stream's samples.

 The samples in a soundfont will usually need to be played at rates that are different to their original rates.
 This attribute determines how that is done.
 The linear interpolation option uses less CPU, but the sinc interpolation gives better sound quality (less aliasing), with the quality and CPU usage increasing with the number of points.

 The default setting is 0 (linear interpolation).
 Changes can be made at any time, but the effect of changes during playback will not be heard instantaneously due to buffering.

 On Android and iOS, sinc interpolation requires a NEON supporting CPU.
 Sinc interpolation is not available on Windows CE.
-16 point sinc interpolation is only available on Windows/OSX/Linux and requires an SSE2 supporting CPU.
+16 point sinc interpolation is only available on Windows/macOS/Linux and requires an SSE2 supporting CPU.

 BASS_ChannelGetAttribute, BASS_ChannelSetAttribute, BASS_ATTRIB_SRC